We are talking about a protein produced by osteoblasts during bone formation.

 The osteocalcin test is used to:

-- As an adjunct to the diagnosis of medical conditions associated with increased bone turnover, including Paget’s disease, cancer accompanied by bone metastases, primary hyperparathyroidism, and renal osteodystrophy.
+- As an adjunct to diagnosing medical conditions associated with increased bone turnover, including Paget’s disease, cancer accompanied by bone metastases, primary hyperparathyroidism, and renal osteodystrophy.

 Both intact osteocalcin (amino acids 1-49) and the large N-terminal / middle region fragment (N-MID) (amino acids 1-43) are present in the blood.